 Step 1: You will need to be an admin on a Control policy.

 This step is a little more involved, in the sense that you’ll have to know your organization’s setup in Paylocity.
 As a generalized example, a basic setup for Paylocity import file includes five columns.
 In order (from left to right), these columns are:

 - Earning/Deduction Type - Use Deduction for Expense Reimbursement (Ex: D)

 - Earning/Deduction Code - See the Deductions link under Payroll Setup in Paylocity (Ex: EXPNS)

 - Blank Column

-In Expensify, you can enter the Earning/Deduction Code as a Payroll Code at Admin > Policies > [Policy Name] > Categories.
+In Expensify, you can enter the Earning/Deduction Code as a Payroll Code in Settings > Policies > Group > [Policy Name] > Categories.

 The Employee # is entered in one of the Custom Field columns in the People section of the policy editor.